nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 you want to accept the risk, change to true.
 Disables all handling of incorrect settings.
 So if things are not configured correctly they will break.

+## Check For Updates

+CheckForUpdatesEnable: (Default) true
+Enable/Disable checking for updates at the top of the main gui on load.

+CheckForUpdatesReleaseOnly: (Default) true
+Check for releases only and ignore any updates flagged Alpha/Beta/Testing

+CheckForUpdatesLastCheck: (Default) 0
+This setting shouldn't be manually changed, it stores the last time the script checked for updates.

 ## Borbventures

 HaveBorbDLC: (Default) false